-Have you noticed how much of a comeback wallpaper has been making lately?
+Have you noticed how wallpaper is making a comeback in Ottawa lately?
 It’s showing up everywhere and it’s being used in both fun and sophisticated ways.

 I have a love-hate relationship with wallpaper.
 I love the transformation it can have on a space, how it adds pop with so much more depth and versatility than paint alone can do.